lamastex/scalable-data-science/db/spark_notebook/readme.md

 It may take some time to complete.

 3. You will see in the notebook that the first cell is intentionally left blank.
 This cell is for you to add a title and description of the notebook.
-4. You need to push *gif* directory to GitHub within this dir manually.
+4. You need to push *gif* directory to GitHub to this dir manually.

 `https://github.com/lamastex/scalable-data-science/blob/master/db/visualapi/med`